salilab/rmf_chimerax/README.md

 This is an experimental ChimeraX plugin to read and visualize [RMF](https://integrativemodeling.org/rmf/) files, used primarily by the [Integrative Modeling Platform (IMP)](https://integrativemodeling.org/).
-Currently it will only read and display the first frame from an RMF file and any 2-particle restraints (such as cross-links) although the longer-term goal is to offer the same functionality as the RMF viewer in legacy Chimera plus support for newer RMF features, such as provenance.
+Currently it will only read and display the first frame from an RMF file, any 2-particle restraints (such as cross-links), and RMF geometry, such as bounding boxes, although the longer-term goal is to offer the same functionality as the RMF viewer in legacy Chimera plus support for newer RMF features, such as provenance.